-The breasts can sag for many reasons, including age, pregnancy, weight loss, and more.
-While older women and post-pregnancy women are more prone to sagging, it can happen to women of any age, with or without kids.
-Sagging breasts can cause a woman to feel self-conscious or embarrassed about her appearance, and can cause problems when shopping for clothes or swimsuits.
+The breasts can sag for many reasons, including age, pregnancy, weight loss, and other factors.
+While older patients and post-pregnancy women are more prone to sagging, it can happen to individuals of any age—with or without kids.
+Sagging breasts can cause self-consciousness or embarrassment, as well as issues when shopping for clothes and/or swimsuits.
 In addition, some women may be hesitant to have intimate encounters due to fear of exposing their breasts.

-Experienced, Philadelphia-area plastic surgeon David Bottger, MD performs breast lift surgery on women who desire a more youthful, perky appearance for their breasts.
+Our experienced, Philadelphia-area plastic surgeon David Bottger, MD performs breast lift surgery for women who desire a more youthful, perky appearance for their breasts.
 Contact him at 610-355-1929 to schedule your initial consultation and see if a breast lift is right for you.

 What is a Breast Lift?

 A breast lift is a surgical procedure that raises the breasts into a more youthful position.
 The procedure can achieve a more rejuvenated breast contour, working to lift and reshape the breasts to minimize the appearance of sag.
 A breast lift is appropriate for women whose breasts have begun to droop, whether from weight fluctuations, age, genetics, pregnancy, or any other reason.
 It is not to be confused with breast augmentation, which enlarges the breasts but does not lift them.
 If your breasts are not drooping but you wish to increase your breast size, Dr. Bottger advises looking into breast augmentation instead.
 A breast lift procedure on its own does not enlarge the breasts unless combined with a breast augmentation.
 That said, both procedures can be incorporated into a comprehensive Mommy Makeover if desired.